-Simmering soup is a slow cooking technique for chinese soups which is simple and easy.
+Simmering soup is a slow cooking technique for Chinese soups which is simple and easy.

-It is to cook something at barely boiling point (about 100 degree celsius or 212 degree fahrenheit).
+To simmer is to cook something at barely boiling point (about 100 degree celsius or 212 degree fahrenheit).
 To start a simmer, bring water to a boil, then adjusts the heat down until gentle bubbling.

 Always place the ingredients together with room temperature water into the soup pot and bring everything to a boil.
 Try not to add the ingredients into boiling water.